reimagined/resolve/docs/curl.md

 {"id":"12345-new-shopping-list","name":"List 1","list":[{"id":"1","text":"Beer","checked":false},{"id":"2","text":"Chips","checked":false}]}
 ```

-Below you can see the newly created list and its items on a page.
+Below you can see the newly created list and its items on the Shopping List application's page.

 ![List1-items](assets/curl/list1-items.png)